๐Ÿš›

 How does JYNI find trucking leads?

-JYNI's AI agents cross-reference FMCSA carrier databases, web directories, and business listings to surface owner-operators and small fleets that have not been pitched by competing brokers.
-Every phone number and email is verified before delivery to your inbox.
+JYNI's AI agents cross-reference FMCSA carrier databases, web directories, and business listings to surface owner-operators and small fleets actively in market for capital.
+Phone and email are checked before each lead reaches your pipeline.

 What is the difference between MCA and factoring for trucking?